abbbi/qmpbackup/README.md

 they are available between virtual machine shutdowns.
 The attached QCOW images must be in qcow(v3) format, for this to work.

-If you cant convert your QCOW images to newer formats, you still can use the backup mode `copy`: it allows to execute a complete full backup but no further incremental backups.
+If you can't convert your QCOW images to newer formats, you still can use the backup mode `copy`: it allows to execute a complete full backup but no further incremental backups.